8 sources of start-up financing

 Venture capitalists take an equity position in the company to help it carry out a promising but higher risk project.
 This involves giving up some ownership or equity in your business to an external party.
 Venture capitalists also expect a healthy return on their investment, often generated when the business starts selling shares to the public.
 Be sure to look for investors who bring relevant experience and knowledge to your business.

 BDC has a venture capital team that supports leading-edge companies strategically positioned in a promising market.
 Like most other venture capital companies, it gets involved in start-ups with high-growth potential, preferring to focus on major interventions when a company needs a large amount of financing to get established in its market.

 Angels tend to keep a low profile.
 To meet them, you have to contact specialized associations or search websites on angels.
-The National Angel Capital Organization (NACO) is an umbrella organization that helps build capacity for Canadian angel investors.
-You can check out their member’s directory for ideas about who to contact in your region.
+The National Angel Capital Organization, the Canadian International Angel Investors and Anges Québec can put entrepreneurs in touch with angels.

 Business incubators (or "accelerators") generally focus on the high-tech sector by providing support for new businesses in various stages of development.
 However, there are also local economic development incubators, which are focused on areas such as job creation, revitalization and hosting and sharing services.

 Commonly, incubators will invite future businesses and other fledgling companies to share their premises, as well as their administrative, logistical, and technical resources.
 For example, an incubator might share the use of its laboratories so that a new business can develop and test its products more cheaply before beginning production.